Link to WSB Home Page Washington Sängerbund

 on Saturday, July 30, 2005.
 Survivors include her husband, Alfred, and their children Angelika, Helmut, Guenter, and James, and their families and the grandchildren.
 We all will miss our longtime singer with the Washington Sängerbund.

-At the funeral service on Saturday, August 6, 2005, 9:30am at St. Anne's Catholic Church at Wisconsin and Nebraska Avenues, NW the Washington Sängerbund sang music from Schubert's Deutsche Messe.
+At the funeral service on Saturday, August 6, 2005, 9:30am at St. Ann's Catholic Church at Wisconsin and Nebraska Avenues, NW the Washington Sängerbund sang music from Schubert's Deutsche Messe.
 Following the service was burial at Gate of Heaven Cemetery, 13801 Georgia Avenue, Silver Spring, MD.

 Following the burial, friends and guests gathered in Johanna's memory at the Concord Clubhouse, above the Old Europe Restaurant, 2434 Wisconsin Avenue, NW, Washington.
 According to Christine Hambach, Angelika likes the idea of honoring her "Mutti" with coffee and cake.
 Angelika said, "Mom would say - Kaffee und Kuchen, vonderful !"
 Members of the Washington Sängerbund and the Concord Club brought food.